Researchers’ state-of-the-art AI upscales and enhances videos

 It comes on the heels of AI that promises to improve the quality of any video.
 In a paper, scientists at the University of Rochester, Northeastern University, and Purdue University proposed a framework that generates high-resolution slow-motion video from a low frame rate, low-resolution video.
 They claimed that their approach was three times faster than previous leading models.

 In the same vein, this latest technique aims to recover high-resolution details from noisy and low-resolution frames using two components.
 A module called Separate Non-Local explores the relations among video frames and fuses the frames efficiently, while a channel attention residual block captures the relation among feature maps (functions that map data vectors to feature spaces) for video frame reconstruction.
-The model — dubbed VESR-Net — takes 7 consecutive frames as inputs to reconstruct the middle frame.
+The model — dubbed VESR-Net, for “video enhancement and super resolution” — takes 7 consecutive frames as inputs to reconstruct the middle frame.

 In experiments, VESR-Net was fed 1,000 video clips from a data set — 50 of which were used for evaluation (the rest were reserved for training) — and trained on a machine with 4 Nvidia Titan 1080Ti graphics cards.
 The researchers submitted it to the public Youku-VESR challenge, which saw 1,500 registered teams submit video super-resolution algorithms along with codes, executables, and fact sheets.
 They say it ranked first in the competition, with a score 0.2 points higher than the second and third teams.

-Increasingly, researchers are using AI to transform historical footage — like the Apollo 16 moon landing and 1895 Lumière Brothers film “Arrival of a Train at La Ciotat station” — into high-resolution, high-framerate videos that look as though they’ve been shot with modern equipment.
-It’s a boon for preservationists, and as an added bonus, the same techniques can be applied to footage for security screening, television production, filmmaking, and other such scenarios
+Increasingly, researchers are using AI to transform historical footage — like the Apollo 16 moon landing and 1895 Lumière Brothers film “Arrival of a Train at La Ciotat Station” — into high-resolution, high-framerate videos that look as though they’ve been shot with modern equipment.
+It’s a boon for preservationists, and as an added bonus, the same techniques can be applied to footage for security screening, television production, filmmaking, and other such scenarios.

 Such up-resolution approaches have been applied in the video game domain, for instance.
 Fans of Final Fantasy recently used a $100 piece of software called A.I.
 Gigapixel to improve the resolution of Final Fantasy VII’s backdrops.
 And it was revealed this week that the EA team charged with remastering Command & Conquer employed AI to upscale the game’s cinematics.